The Best Password Managers of 2025

 Is Aura Easy to Use?

-Aura Pricing Details Passwords Passwords Plus Ultimate Monthly rate (1st year) $1.99 $2.99 $3.99 Total amount billed (1st year) $23.88 $35.88 $47.88 Monthly rate (2nd year onwards) $3.75 $5.83 $8.33 Total amount billed (2nd year onwards) $44.99 $69.99 $99.99 Number of devices 3 5 10 The device limit is something we didn’t see from other password managers we tested though.
-Most of them would let you install the app or extension on as many devices and browsers you want.
-With Aura, you can use the password manager on either three, five, or 10 devices.
-There are no family plans either; if you’re buying for the whole household, pretty much your only option is to get an Aura identity protection family plan.
+Price First Year Price at Renewal Antivirus Plus (5 devices) $48 ($4 per month) $100 ($8.33 per month) Ultimate (10 devices) $60 ($5 per month) $130 ($10.83 per month) Aura’s device limit is something we hadn’t seen from other password managers we tested.
+Most would let you install the app or extension on as many devices and browsers as you wanted.
+With Aura, you can use the password manager on up to 10 devices.
+There are no family plans either; if you’re buying for the whole household, your only real option is to get an Aura identity protection family plan.
 It’s the best family identity protection on the market, but it does come at a cost of $32 per month.
 That’s for a maximum of five users.

-Tip: Most of Aura’s identity protection features don’t work outside the United States.
-If you’re not a U.S. citizen and you’re looking for comprehensive password management and online protection, take a look at Dashlane, our number five pick for this list.
+Important: Most of Aura’s identity protection features don’t work outside the United States.
+If you’re not a U.S. resident and you’re looking for comprehensive password management and online protection, take a look at our #5 pick Dashlane.

 Is Aura Secure?

 This is the one thing you can count on from Aura.
-Security is one of its priorities since the brand specializes in protecting personal information.
-At the very least, you’ll get 256-bit AES encryption for passwords, credit card information, and insurance and medical documents you’ll store in your vault.
+Security is front and center since the brand specializes in protecting personal information.
+At the very least, you’ll get 256-bit AES encryption for the passwords, credit card information, and insurance and medical documents you store in your vault.

-Beyond that though, all password manager plans include scam and phishing site protection.
-Aura can recognize fake phishing sites asking you to enter your login credentials and won’t auto-fill for those.
+Beyond that though, all Aura’s plans include scam and phishing protection.
+Aura can recognize fake phishing sites that ask you to enter your login credentials and won’t auto-fill for those.
 And when signing up for new accounts, you can also generate email aliases like you can with NordPass.

-There are other features included as well, such as antivirus software and a VPN, spam and junk mail removal in the Password Plus and Ultimate plans, and of course, basic identity and credit monitoring in the Ultimate plan.
-And all that for a maximum of $3.99 per month in the first year?
+With Aura, you also get antivirus software and a VPN, spam and junk mail removal (in the Password Plus and Ultimate plans), and of course, basic identity and credit monitoring in the Ultimate plan.
+So definitely secure, and for a maximum of $5 per month for the first year, pretty reasonably priced.
 Count us in!

-Pro Tip: While Aura calls the identity protection features included in the Ultimate plan “Premium,” they’re not as good as the features included in Aura’s actual identity protection plans.
-For example, the Ultimate plan monitors only one credit bureau, while all identity protection plans monitor three bureaus (Equifax, Experian, TransUnion).
+Pro Tip: While Aura calls the identity protection features included in the Ultimate plan “premium,” they’re not as comprehensive as the features included in Aura’s actual identity protection plans.
+For example, the Ultimate plan monitors only one credit bureau, while Aura’s full identity protection plans monitor three bureaus (Equifax, Experian, and TransUnion).

 -